 Age, however, is the biggest determinant of whether someone will purchase life insurance.
 As baby boomers continue to fill out the 60+ age demographic, more will depend on their retirement savings and other means of post-career income.

-• 1 in 3 men have life insurance solely through their employer, compared to 19% of women.
+• 1 in 3 people have life insurance because it’s provided by their employer.[14]

-• 53% of Americans either haven’t purchased insurance or haven’t expanded coverage because they don’t know what type or how much they need.
+• More than one-third (36%) of uninsured Americans haven’t purchased insurance because they don’t know what type or how much they need.[10]

 • 2 in 3 (67%) consumers say they would be more loyal to insurers if premiums were lower.